nicksbar/libertyMonitorTools/README.md

 1. Modify the _tailFiles.properties_ and add any key-name:/path/to/log/file.log
     - You can add as many as you want, messages will be distributed to the correct subscribers
-2. Modify _server.xml_ and change the ports assigned to suite your needs.
+2. Modify _server.xml_ and change the ports assigned to suit your needs.
 3. Ensure a JRE is available, or a path specified in _wlp/java/java.env_
-4. Run liberty:dev or start your server in a standard way.
+4. Run _liberty:dev_ or start your server using _wlp/bin/server[.bat] start_